tomofuminijo/aws-transit-gateway-demo/README.md

   aws cloudformation create-stack --stack-name TGWDemo2 --template-body file://templates/Demo2-TGW-shared-public-vpc.yaml --capabilities CAPABILITY_NAMED_IAM
   aws cloudformation wait stack-create-complete --stack-name TGWDemo2
   ```
-- Connect each Instance by using SSM Session Manager.
+- Connect each instance by using SSM Session Manager.
 - Ping between Instance 1 and Instance2 / Instance3 to check the connectivity.
 - Ping the Internet address on instance 2 / 3 to verify the connectivity to the Internet.
 - Ping between Instance 2 and Instance 3 to verify that these can't communicate with each other.